 In addition to these areas, MA TESL students complete six credits of field experience in classroom and tutoring settings and choose elective courses in one or more areas of special interest.
-Two capstone projects are also required of all MA TESL students; an e-Portfolio and MA Paper.
+Two capstone projects are also required of all MA TESL students, the e-Portfolio and the MA Paper.
 Please note that the MA Paper is NOT a credit-bearing thesis, but it does appear on your official transcript.

 A variety of department-sponsored activities enhance the intellectual and professional lives of both faculty and graduate students.

 - Regularly scheduled departmental roundtable sessions bring graduate students, faculty members, and visitors together for panel discussions, presentations about research-in-progress, and professional development activities.

 - Distinguished speakers from all over the world come to campus to talk about their latest research interests.
 These events allow graduate students to meet and talk informally with leading figures in the field.